If someone says “it’s all Greek to me,” they mean something is difficult to understand due to its complexity.

 CASCA: Nay, an I tell you that, I’ll ne’er look you i’ the face again: but those that understood him smiled at one another and shook their heads; but, for mine own part, it was Greek to me.”

-- I was having an issue with my laptop, so my friend tried explaining to me how to fix it, but his explanation was all Greek to me, I didn’t get it.
+- My friend was having an issue with his laptop, so I tried explaining how he could fix it.
+However, I think my explanation was Greek to him.

-Tip: There’s plenty of common phrases on here that you can learn about.
-You can learn their meaning and where they came from.
+Tip: There’s hundreds of common phrases on here for you to learn about.
+Find out what they mean or where they come from.